Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods: Related Work

 \subsection{Policy-side smoothness regularization}

-A prevalent strategy for mitigating action oscillations involves explicitly constraining the policy network to limit its Lipschitz constant.
-This is primarily achieved by augmenting the actor's objective function with regularization terms.
+A prevalent strategy for mitigating action oscillations augments the actor's objective with regularization terms that limit the policy network's Lipschitz constant.
 A seminal work in this domain, Conditioning for Action Policy Smoothness (CAPS)~\cite{mysore2021regularizing}, penalizes differences between temporally consecutive actions and spatially adjacent states sampled from a fixed Gaussian neighborhood.
 To improve adaptability, Local Lipschitz Continuous Constraint (L2C2)~\cite{kobayashi2022l2c2} dynamically adjusts the spatial neighborhood radius based on the state.
 Gradient-based CAPS (Grad-CAPS)~\cite{lee2024gradient} regularizes action gradients to suppress high-frequency zigzagging.
 Most recently, ASAP~\cite{kwak2026enhancingcontrolpolicysmoothness} refines spatial regularization by utilizing transition-induced distributions and aligning actions with predictions from preceding states, supplemented by second-order temporal penalties.
 Complementary to loss-based penalties, architectural methods modify the neural network structure to intrinsically satisfy Lipschitz continuity.
 Spectral Normalization~\cite{gogianu2021spectral, bjorck2021towards} has been adapted to RL to stabilize training by bounding the policy's Lipschitz constant.
-More specialized architectures like LipsNet~\cite{song2023lipsnet} ensure global and local smoothness via Multi-dimensional Gradient Normalization (MGN), directly constraining the Jacobian's operator norm.
-This approach has been extended in LipsNet++~\cite{song2025lipsnet} to decouple high-frequency noise from control signals using Fourier-based filtering.
-Unlike these prior works that focused on constraining the policy, we propose a paradigm shift that addresses the root cause of instability by focusing directly on the geometry of the critic.
+More specialized architectures, LipsNet~\cite{song2023lipsnet} and its extension LipsNet++~\cite{song2025lipsnet}, constrain the policy's Jacobian via Multi-dimensional Gradient Normalization (MGN) and Fourier-based filtering, respectively.
+Action chunking~\cite{zhao2023learning} achieves temporal consistency by predicting action sequences at the output level; in contrast, PAVE operates at the critic level, stabilizing the learning signal that drives actor updates.